API vs Integration: What Is the Difference?

 APIs today handle much of the work that allows systems to communicate both internally and externally.
 APIs often define the protocols which must be used, restrict the data which can be accessed or the queries that can be submitted, and use authentication to ensure that only valid users gain access.

 An API integration is an integration that relies on an API for either input or output.
 While integrations can exist without APIs (sometimes called point-to-point integrations), this non-API pattern is increasingly less common due to scaling issues.
 As a result, most integrations work with an API on at least one end of the integration.

 An API integration with Slack's REST API, for example, might allow your app to send a message to your #project-alerts Slack channel every time a user creates a new project in another app.
 Or you could use Shopify's GraphQL API to build an API integration that sends a purchase request to another app when someone makes a purchase.

-You can combine these types, protocols, and directions to make different API integrations.
-For example, you might have a public API with the REST protocol supporting a one-way data export via webhooks.
-Another example might be a partner API with the SOAP protocol supporting a two-way data exchange.
+You can combine these types, architectures, and directions to make different API integrations.
+For example, you might have a public API with the REST architecture supporting a one-way data export via webhooks.
+Another example might be a partner API with the SOAP architecture supporting a two-way data exchange.
 Also, organizations set up APIs in ways that can vary tremendously from one to the next, adding further complexity to API integrations.